brown-cs-224/Path-Stencil/README.md

 For the final deadline, submit your branch of the Github classroom repository to the “Path (Final)” assignment.

 ### QT
 The stencil code is written in QT and will therefore require QT Creator to be installed.
-QT Creator 4.5.0 Community edition has been tested and works.
+QT Creator 4.12.0 and 4.14.0 Community Edition have been tested.

 ### How to build
 The included project files should be all you need to build, so just open the project in QT Creator and build the project.